xdkomel/ChuckNorrisJokesFlutterApp/README.md

 This state management approach is used for the main jokes screen.
 There is a whole controller class for the jokes screen, which holds a provider of the `JokeCard`s list.
 The architecture used here is MVC, so the app has two view controllers: for the jokes cards screen, and for the jokes search screen.

+### Languages

+The app is localized for the english and tatar.

+### Persistence
+The app uses Hive to store favourite jokes.

 ### Local Text Styles

 The text styles are stored in an `enum`.
 Each has its own `stylize` function which takes a color, and returns the text style.
 The main problem was to initialize a constant function, that could be taken by the `enum`, and the only option is to create an auxiliary class with static methods, the `enum` could reference to.
 The reason for creating such a complexe structure (instead of just `const TextStyle style`) is to be independentant from colors while using the local text styles.